thephpleague/factory-muffin/README.md

 ## Contributing

-Please check out our [contribution guidelines](CONTRIBUTING.md) for details.
+Please check out our [contribution guidelines](.github/CONTRIBUTING.md) for details.

 ## Credits

 Factory Muffin is based on [Zizaco Zizuini](https://github.com/Zizaco)'s original work on "Factory Muff", and is currently maintained by [Graham Campbell](https://github.com/GrahamCampbell).
 [Scott Robertson](https://github.com/scottrobertson) was also a co-maintainer before the 3.0 release.
 Thank you to all our wonderful [contributors](https://github.com/thephpleague/factory-muffin/contributors) too.

+## Security

+If you discover a security vulnerability within this package, please send an email to Graham Campbell at graham@alt-three.com.
+All security vulnerabilities will be promptly addressed.
+You may view our full security policy [here](https://github.com/thephpleague/factory-muffin/security/policy).

 ## License